top of page

-Everywhere you look, there seems to be advice on how to “naturally lower cortisol,” often accompanied by suggesting you take several supplements and follow a very specific (usually rather restrictive) diet.
-However, what's often not being said is that it is perfectly normal for your cortisol levels to fluctuate throughout the day and cortisol will increase due to stress, poor sleep or a variety of other factors.
+Everywhere you look, there seems to be advice on how to “naturally lower cortisol,” often accompanied by suggestions that you take several supplements and follow a very specific (usually rather restrictive) diet.
+However, what's often not being said is that it is perfectly normal for your cortisol levels to fluctuate throughout the day, and cortisol will increase due to stress, poor sleep or a variety of other factors.

 Cortisol is a hormone produced by your adrenal glands, and it's primarily released in response to stress.
 Its role?
 To help regulate numerous functions across your body, including your metabolism, immune response, and blood pressure.
 Its short-term increase often serves a protective purpose.
 Issues only arise when these short-term surges become chronic, often due to ongoing stress or lifestyle imbalances.